You can ship many types of products without using heavy packaging, but glass is fragile and can present unique challenges.

 Once you have your glass items wrapped, you’ll want to fill your boxes with about 3 inches of packing material, unless you’re using an efficient packing material from Fiber Interior Packaging to help you save time.
 If you’re using molded pulp or a fitted box, you’ll need less packing material.
 Secure the products, label them for tracking purposes and then place them inside the shipping boxes.

-Use an appropriate amount of packing inside your shipping boxes, ensuring that the products will stay mostly in place.
+Use an appropriate amount of packing inside your shipping boxes, ensuring that the products will stay mostly in place during the shipping process.
 Tape the boxes shut so they cannot move, and use the right kind of packing tape.
 You want to avoid using more tape than needed, but you also want to ensure the tape stays secure because glass items could break if they fall out of the box.
 Taping the seams is an especially good idea if the glass is heavy.

 Order Custom Packing With Fiber Interior Packaging